Ho ho ho! Here is how to do a virtual Secret Santa online.

 - The team will share answers, and the gift-givers will reveal themselves.
 The employees who guessed the most correct gift-givers will win an extra bonus prize.

-Virtual Secret Santa gift exchanges may seem complicated, but the online gift swaps are actually very easy to execute.
-All you need to do is set a budget and date, collect recommendations, match participants using a tool, mail gifts, and then enjoy the fruits of your efforts.
+Figuring out how to do a secret Santa online may seem complicated, but the virtual gift exchanges are actually very easy to execute.
+All you need is set a budget and date, collect recommendations, match participants using a name picker or generator, mail gifts, and then enjoy the fruits of your efforts.

 These online holiday activities help remote team members connect and learn more about each other’s interests and preferences and enable dispersed teams to enjoy holiday fun from afar.